kontakta39/SoftUni-CSharp-Software-Engineering/08. ASP.NET Advanced/BookWebStore/README.md

 ## 🔑 Default Admin Account

-**Note:** By deafult, the project comes with pre-configured administrator credentials for local use:
+**Note:** By default, the project comes with pre-configured administrator credentials for local use:

 - **Username:** Admin
 - **Email:** admin@example.com